This post may contain affiliate links from which i can earn a commission

 - eating too many high sugar foods

 Cortisol is often called the stress hormone.
-If there is only one thing you do for better weight control then keeping stress levels down would be it.
+If there is only one thing you do for healthy body weight control then keeping stress levels down would be it.
 Managing your stress keeps cortisol levels where they should be, and it’s not difficult to do.

 If you want to balance hormones and lose weight you need optimum cortisol levels especially after 8 pm when they should be lower.

-When you lower cortisol levels with a low glycemic diet and regular exercise it can be much easier to balance your hormones and you’ll lose weight at the same time.
+When you lower cortisol levels with a low glycemic diet and regular exercise it can be much easier to balance your hormones and you’ll achieve weight loss at the same time.

 How to Balance Your Cortisol: